Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 A condition expression can be set when a sequence flow is connected to an inclusive or exclusive gateway.
 Conditions will be evaluated to decide whether a path is taken or not.
 The expression syntax can reference process variables using expressions such as `${content.approved} == false}` where that path will be taken if the `approved` attribute of the variable `content` is set to `false`.

-Another example of conditional expressions is evaluating a sequence flow is using amounts, for example `${amount>500}` will take the sequence flow if the process variable `amount` is greater than 500 at the point the gateway is reached.
+Another example of conditional expressions when evaluating a sequence flow is using amounts, for example `${amount>500}` will take the sequence flow if the process variable `amount` is greater than 500 at the point the gateway is reached.

 {% endcapture %}
 {% capture sequence-img %}